trivago/melody/packages/melody-parser/README.md

 ### decodeEntities

 Character references/entities like `&#8206;` will be decoded if this is set to `true` (default).
 Otherwise, the string will be taken over verbatim to the AST.

-### source

-This signals to the parser that it should perform _original source code preservation at the AST node level_.
-This means that "most" AST nodes have an `originalSource` property which holds the code this node represents, in its original formatting.
-This can be useful for automated code formatters.